Last Updated on March 8, 2021 by

 If your tenant is messy, you have the right to give them the notice to clean, then evict them if they don’t improve.
 For some tenants, they are more of hoarders which makes your apartment appear messy all the time.
 It would be best if you were careful when dealing with such since hoarding is considered a mental disorder by the American psychiatrist association.
 The federal housing authority protects hoarders, and you need to follow legal procedures.

 When dealing with a hoarder, try to be as empathetic and understanding as you possibly can.
-You can go through a court process to evict them legally, but if their hoarding doesn’t cause fire hazard or damage to your property, learn to cope with them.
+You can go through a court process to evict them legally, but if their hoarding doesn’t cause fire hazards or damage to your property, learn to cope with them.

 How Do I Get Tenants To Clean Regularly?